bihealth/bih-cluster/bih-cluster/docs/storage/storage-migration.md

 That includes users' home directories, work directories, and work-group directories.
 Once files have been moved to their new locations, `/fast` will be retired.

+Simultaneously we will move towards a more unified naming scheme for project and group folder names.
+From now on, all such folders names shall be in [kebab-case](https://en.wikipedia.org/wiki/Letter_case#Kebab_case).
+This is Berlin after all.

+Detailed communication about the move will be communicated via the cluster mailinglist and the [user forum](https://hpc-talk.cubi.bihealth.org/).
+For technical help, please consult the [Data Migration Tips and tricks](migration-faq.md).

 ## Why is this happening?
 `/fast` is based on a high performance proprietary hardware (DDN) & file system (GPFS).
 The company selling it has terminated support which also means buying replacement parts will become increasingly difficult.